8go/nostr-commander-rs/README.md

           npub1JanesPublicKey npub1JoesPublicKey --relay
           "wss://janes.relay.org" "wss://joes.relay.org".
 Aliases must be
           unique.
-Alias can be seen as a nickname --remove-contact
+Alias can be seen as a nickname

+      --remove-contact
           Remove one or more contacts.
 Details:: Must be used in combination with --alias.
 For each entry in --alias the corresponding contact will be removed.
-E.g. --remove-contact --alias jane joe --show-contacts
+E.g. --remove-contact --alias jane joe

+      --show-contacts
           Display current contacts.
-Details:: Prints your contact list --alias [<ALIAS>...]
+Details:: Prints your contact list

+      --alias [<ALIAS>...]
           Provide one or multiple aliases (nicknames).
-Details:: This is used in combination with arguments --add-contact and --remove-contact --key [<KEY>...]
+Details:: This is used in combination with arguments --add-contact and --remove-contact

+      --key [<KEY>...]
           Provide one or multiple public keys.
 Details:: This is used in combination with argument --add-contact.
-They have the form 'npub1SomeStrangeString'
+They have the form 'npub1SomeStrangeString'.
+Alternatively you can use the Hex form of the public key

       --relay [<RELAY>...]
           Provide one or multiple relays.
-Details:: This is used in combination with argument --add-contact.
-They have the form 'wss://some.relay.org'
+Details:: This is used in combination with arguments --add-contact and --send_channel_message.
+Relays have the form 'wss://some.relay.org'

       --npub-to-hex [<KEY>...]
           Convert one or multiple public keys from Npub to Hex.
 Details::
           Converts public keys in Bech32 format ('npub1...') into the corresponding 'hex' format.
 See also --hex-to-npub

       --hex-to-npub [<KEY>...]
           Convert one or multiple public keys from Hex to Npub.
 Details::
           Converts public keys in 'hex' format into the corresponding Bech32 ('npub1...') format.
 See also --npub-to-hex

       --get-pubkey-entity [<KEY>...]
           Get the entity of one or multiple public keys.
 Details:: This will show you for every public key given if the key represents a Nostr